13elf/shell-station/README.md

 After getting a listing for the active sessions and their IDs, we can use "interact session_id" command to interact with a session.
 After running this command we can execute commands on the victim's system.
 > interact 5

-## Confirm and disconfirm
+## Confirm, disconfirm and kill
-In real life situations, scanners and other automated tools might possible connect to the listen port of the shellstation server which will be displayed as an active session when you run the sessions command.
+In real life situations, scanners and other automated tools might possibly connect to the listen port of the shellstation server which will be displayed as an active session when you run the sessions command.
 When you run confirm along with a sessio ID (confirm 4), a green plus sign get printed right next to the specified session every time you run sessions command.
 That allows users to mark the real sessions and differentiate them from the scanner's connections.
 The connections established by scanners wont be responsive anyways.
 The can manually be detected easily and killed using the kill command.
-In order to undo a confirm operation, disconfirm should be used with the session ID in the same manner.
+The kill command must be given a session id to kill.
+Also, in order to undo a confirm operation, disconfirm should be used with the session ID in the same manner.
 > confirm 4<BR>
-> disconfirm 4
+> disconfirm 4<BR>
+> kill 5

 ## Exitting
 In order to disconnect from the server and exit out of the client.py program, run exit.